 This is the time to let your product shine, don’t just paint the picture by telling a descriptive story, use powerful, convincing and specific words so your customers will understand exactly how good your product is.

-7. Use Great Product Images
+7. Use a Great Product Video and Images

 You want your images to be true to life and realistic but you also want them to look good enough to be on your website.